buditanrim/buditanrim.github.io/_posts/2018-11-30-essential-skills-for-designer.md

  - "seo/yellowstroke-seo.jpg"
 ---

 Product designers are solving complex problems these days.
 We're working every day to understand the users, the problems and trying to come up with a solution that we iterate over time.
-But, what does it takes to be a good one?
+But, what does it take to be a good one?

 Fortunately, I have invited a few friends of mine to pick their brains and wisdom.
 So, I poked a few of them and ask them a cliché question: _If you can pick one, what is the most important skill to have as a Product Designer?_